2020

 Royal College of Radiologists Tameside and Glossop Integrated Care NH…

-Concerns summary The hospital failed to conduct a Serious Untoward Incident investigation, and its emergency department lacked a rapid assessment model, causing significant delays in senior doctor assessment and critical treatment for walk-in patients.
+Concerns summary (AI summary) The hospital failed to conduct a Serious Untoward Incident investigation, and its emergency department lacked a rapid assessment model, causing significant delays in senior doctor assessment and critical treatment for walk-in patients.

 Francis Cooney